 Important - If the actual start date is delayed beyond the official start date provided on the employment authorization, a person is not permitted to work beyond the expiration date of their original authorization unless the date officially has been extended or renewed in advance of the expiration.
 Visa extensions, if permitted under the applicable visa category, must be applied for well in advance of the expiration date.
 In the case of J-1 visas, the time period to extend a program is two to three months in advance of the current visa expiration date.
-For specific information on your individual case, please contact our Assistant Business Manager of Personnel, Mr. Owen Allen, 200 Henry Clay Avenue, New Orleans, LA 70118.
-You may contact him in person, by phone at 504-896-2143, or by e-mail at oallen@lsuhsc.edu.
+For specific information on your individual case, please contact our Assistant Business Manager of Personnel, Mrs. Kelly Allerton, 200 Henry Clay Avenue, New Orleans, LA 70118.
+You may contact her in person or by e-mail at kslumb@lsuhsc.edu